Gevaert-Lab/DIA-Report/README.md

 - `Confounder Values Analysis`: Analysis of confounder values among the groups
 - `Data Missing Analysis`: The plot shows the completeness of the experiments at precursor and summarized levels
 - `Normalization`: Log2 transformation, normalization across all the samples using the quantiles method, summarization at protein level using the medianPolish function
-- `PCA`: PCA plot by groups and confounder values
+- `PCA`: PCA plot by group and confounder:
+  - PCA plot could be colored using single character variable (*Group, Replicate*) or a combination of character variables (*Group-ConfA*)
-- `DE Analysis`: Using MSqRob2 with the formula specified in input with ridge regression disabled
+- `DE Analysis`: Using MSqRob2 with the formula specified in input.
-- `QC plots`: P-values distribution among group comparisons
+- `QC plots`: P-values distribution among comparison analyzed.
 - `Group Comparison`: Volcano plot that summarizes the differential expression landscape in the comparison between two groups.
 Bar plots that summarize the number of significantly upregulated/downregulated proteins based on different adjusted p-values and log2 fold-change thresholds used to define the significance levels
 - `Summary DE proteins`: Summaries of the number of DE proteins found in all the comparisons and an upset plot showing the overlapping of DE proteins among the comparisons.
+  - if more than two comparisons are present, upset plot are generated
 ## 🛠️ Troubleshooting

 If you encounter any issues, please refer to the following common problems and their solutions: